ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 - **TRUNCATE_INPUT_TOKENS**
 - **RETURN_OPTIONS**

-For example, you can add `GenParams.REPETITION_PENALTY =1` to avid repetitions.
+For example, you can add `GenParams.REPETITION_PENALTY =1` to avoid repetitions.

 In this demo example of codebot, we have used the `FLAN_UL2` for fix the codes and `STARCODER` for code generation.
 The length  of the answer can be tunned by changing `MAX_NEW_TOKENS` parameter from `50` up to `1000`.
 For example if you want  small answers you can put 50 tokens.

 ![image-20230906212233901](../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/image-20230906212233901.png)

 As a rough rule of thumb, **1 token is approximately 4 characters or 0.75 words for English text**.
-One limitation to keep in mind is that for a Foundation Models the prompt and the generated output combined must be no more than the model's maximum context length.
-For example **100 tokens are ~=75 words.** You can play around with different combinations to get the best fit to your needs.
+One limitation to keep in mind is that for a Foundation Models, the prompt and the generated output combined must be no more than the model’s maximum context length.
+For example, **100 tokens are ~=75 words.** You can play around with different combinations to get the best fit for your needs.

 ### Troubleshooting's

 Sometimes if we make modifications in the code we need to restart the django server to see the new updates.

-Just in case you want to delete all your django database you can type.
-You will lost your accounts and saved prompts.
+If you want to delete all your Django database clean your accounts and save prompts.
+You can type

 ```
 python manage.py flush
 ```

 **Congratulations!** You have created a **Codebot** with **WatsonX.ai**.